gediminasgu/RabbitMqChat/README.md

 `

 So it just creates object called `Message` and puts into it some useful information.
-If you wander what is `Message` class take a look into a project added to this solution colled `RabbitMqChat.Contracts`.
+If you wander what is `Message` class take a look into a project added to this solution called `RabbitMqChat.Contracts`.
 It contains three classes called `Joined`, `Leaved`, `Message` which accordingly will be sent from publisher and received by subscribers when user will join or leave a chat or will write text message.
 Just simply like that we have chat!

 ## How it works inside of RabbitMQ?